-A group of lay people are elected each year by the congregation, serving on a rotating/staggered basis, to work with Fr.
-Tim, Deacon Michael, & the staff for the long-term ministry vision, goals, or other specific needs of the congregation.
-Vestry members also collaborate with Fr.
-Tim in specific ministry areas as you will see below:
+A group of lay people are elected each year by the congregation, serving on a rotating/staggered basis, to work with Canon John, Deacon Michael, & the staff for the long-term ministry vision, goals, or other specific needs of the congregation.

 Vestry members are legal representatives of the church, charged with specific responsibilities by canons (church organizing laws) of the Episcopal Church to be fiduciary agents for the temporal affairs of a congregation, specifically church finances and property management.

 The traditional view used to be that the vestry took care of money and property, while the rector took care of people and souls.

 The truth, however, is that clergy and vestry are joint stewards of a congregation, and over the years, vestries and rectors have forged the understanding that people, finances, and buildings is one of a shared ministry and vision to which God calls us.

 The call to serve on vestry means working collaboratively with fellow vestry members and the rector to create a vision and plan of action that reflects God's dream for the congregation - and how the congregation creates God's Beloved Community in the CENLA region (Central Louisiana).
 It means cultivating healthy, congregation-wide conversations about where God is calling St. James to serve each other and the community - and then doing it!